thebackruboil/cycle-compass/README.md

 # Cycle Compass

-Get out of the house, pick somewhere worth cycling to, and turn an ordinary errand into a small adventure.

-Cycle Compass is a personal, mobile-first cycling companion built around northern Munich.
-It helps me choose a destination, build a simple loop from home, and start riding without planning an entire day.

-## Why I Built This

-I made Cycle Compass because I wanted a gentle reason to get out of the house and cycle more often.
+A small cycling app I built to help me get out of the house more often.

-I already have places and routines I enjoy, especially going to supermarkets.
+The idea is simple: pick somewhere nearby, create a simple loop from home, and just start riding.

-The app turns those familiar habits into ride prompts: it can pick a different nearby supermarket, suggest a few stops, or surface somewhere new when I do not know where to go.
+It is mainly built around northern Munich, where I usually cycle.
+I often ride to supermarkets or familiar places, so the app uses that habit as a starting point.
+It can suggest a different supermarket, add a few nearby stops, or give me somewhere new to go when I do not want to think too much.

-The goal is not to optimize every ride.
-It is to make starting one easier.
+I did not build this to optimize every ride.
+I built it to make starting easier.

 ## Current Features

 - Browse 91 curated destinations across 11 categories around Munich
-- Filter the map by category, a 5, 10, or 15 km radius, and explored status
+- Filter the map by category, a 3, 5, or 10 km radius, and explored status
 - Shuffle suggested multi-stop rides that avoid already visited places
 - Start a supermarket run that chooses a different nearby store
-- Swipe through destinations to save or pass on them
+- Swipe through destinations to save or pass on them a la Tinder
 - Build a multi-stop loop that starts and ends at home
 - See approximate distance and cycling time before leaving
 - Save places, mark visits, and write personal notes